sitnikovik/mkver/README.md

 There are
 - Options
   - `-n` to make binary with your custom name ever you prefer.
 For example `-n command_name`
-  - `-f` to make binary without any confirms with default settins
+  - `-f` to make binary without any confirms with default settings

 ## How to build